grafi-tt/sayhisort/README.md

 ### Merge algorithm

-This part is the largest bottleneck.
+This phase is the largest bottleneck.

 For the case buffer is available, basically textbook merge algorithm is used.
 Current implementation applies [cross merge](https://github.com/scandum/quadsort#cross-merge) technique for optimization.